 If you have a specific knowledge, technique or tool that is exciting and you are willing to share it with the IT security community, CALL FOR IDEAS is for you!
 Become one of our instructors and enjoy #Hacktivity2019 for free!

 #HACKTIVITY is the biggest event of its kind in Central & Eastern Europe.
 About 1000 visitors are coming from all around the globe every year to learn more about the latest trends of cybersecurity, get inspired by people with similar interest and develop themselves via comprehensive workshops and training sessions.

-The Most Awaiting
+The Most Anticipated

 IT Security Event